Home

 In 1849 Francisco de Porto’s wish was granted as Ramón left the Faculty of Philosophy and Letters to join the University of Santiago de Compostela’s Seminario Conciliar, where Ramón began his path to priesthood.
 Ramón stayed the course until 1854, earning high marks in philosophy, metaphysics, Hebrew, and other courses.
 One could say Ramón had an inquisitive mind, as he enjoyed both reading and studying how things worked.
 It was this love for determining how things worked that caused Ramón to rethink his religious studies.

-Ramón was more interested in scientific facts than philosophical ideas, and began his adult life in 1855 Cuba as a teacher in Sagua la Grande, then in Colóne.
-During his time in Colóne he wrote two novels.
+Ramón was more interested in scientific facts than philosophical ideas and began his adult life in 1855 Cuba as a teacher in Sagua la Grande, then in Colóne.
+During his time in Colóne, he wrote two novels.
 Ramón wrote about new machines, structures like the Brooklyn Bridge, and even early concepts for submarines.
-Ramón even wrote about his dissatisfaction with Spain; he thought Spain had wasted all the wealth the country gained from their colonization of Mexico in the 1500’s and was upset with the lack of innovation in the country.
+Ramón even wrote about his dissatisfaction with Spain; he thought Spain had wasted all the wealth the country gained from its colonization of Mexico in the 1500s and was upset with the lack of innovation in the country.

 The house in Esmoris, where Ramon Verea was born